divio/divio-cloud-docs/introduction/01-installation.rst

     ➜  ~ divio login
-    Your browser has been opened to visit: https://control.divio.com/account/desktop-app/access-token/ Please copy the access token and paste it here: rsYa1d0qDyF6TbI4wzfrdfSKinqSWAoxU7NgN7Cssgg5ndFfk3naghagh7 Welcome to Divio Cloud.
+    Your browser has been opened to visit: https://control.divio.com/account/desktop-app/access-token/ Please copy the access token and paste it here: rsYa1d0qDyF6TbI4wzfrdfSKinqSWAoxU7NgN7Cssgg5ndFfk3naghagh7 Welcome to Divio.
 You are now logged in.

 .. _add-public-key: